chenheinrich/RELIKE/DESCRIPTION.rst

 ===================
 RELIKE
 ===================
-:RELIKE: Reionization Effective Likelihood from CMB Large-Scale Polarization
+:RELIKE: Reionization Effective Likelihood from CMB
 :Author: Chen Heinrich
 :Homepage: https://github.com/chenheinrich/RELIKE

-If you use this code, please cite `Heinrich & Hu 2021 <arxiv link to be added>`.
+If you use this code, please cite `Heinrich & Hu 2021`.

 Description and installation